worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 "So what are you going to do?"

-Sarah watched the oscilloscope trace the signal pattern.
+Liv watched the oscilloscope trace the signal pattern.
 Five notes.
 Rising.
 Beautiful in its simplicity.

 "I'm going to keep watching," she said.
 "Keep listening.
 Keep recording.
 Because sooner or later, this is going to be more than just tones.
 Sooner or later, they're going to transmit something real.
 And when that happens, I want to be ready."